alionaBER/azure-ml-engineer-capstone/README.md

 The best AutoML model showed better performance and therefore is it deployed as a web service.

 No authentication is activated on the endpoint, so one requires the URL and the format of the input data to send requests and receive predictions.
-A working expample can be found in the [notebook](automl.ipynb).
+A working example can be found in the [notebook](automl.ipynb).

 Sample input: